 It includes a filling layered with cookies that needs to be frozen in order to get the right consistency, which is almost ice cream-like.
 It’s similar to a trifle or a traditional Charlotte, but does not necessarily contain Bavarian cream or custard.
 Instead, a carlota usually contains fruit.

 There is some debate about the method and the kind of cookie to be used: ladyfingers versus galletas María.
 While ladyfingers, sponge cake or even stale bread dipped in butter have been used since the 1800s (it was invented by a French chef), galletas Marías are most common in a Mexican carlota or postre de limón.

-An excellent dessert for warm weather, carlotas can be made with all different kinds of fruits.
+Carlotas can be made with all different kinds of fruits.
 My favorite kind uses lime juice, but feel free to try other fruit juices or purees.
-I will say, though, that citrus juices will thicken the filling slightly better than other fruit juices or purees.
+I have found that citrus juices thicken the filling slightly better than other fruit juices or purees.

 - glass trifle dish or casserole dish (you can also use small, footed ice cream or trifle dishes for individual servings)

 - pastry brush